-As of December 31, 2013 and September 30, 2014, the Company's cash equivalents that were invested in money market funds were valued based on Level 2 inputs.
-During the year ended December 31, 2013 and the nine months ended September 30, 2013 and 2014, there were no transfers between Level 1, Level 2 and Level 3.
-As of and during year ended December 31, 2012, the Company did not have any assets and liabilities that were measured at fair value on a recurring basis.
+As of December 31, 2013, the Company's cash equivalents that were invested in money market funds were valued based on Level 2 inputs.
+During the years ended December 31, 2013 and 2014, there were no transfers between Level 1, Level 2 and Level 3.

-The warrant liability in the table above is comprised of the values of a warrant for the purchase of Series A-2 redeemable convertible preferred stock (see Note 7) and is based on significant inputs not observable in the market, which represents a Level 3 measurement within the fair value hierarchy.
+The warrant liability in the table above is comprised of the values of a warrant for the purchase of Series A-2 convertible preferred stock (see Note 7) and is based on significant inputs not observable in the market, which represents a Level 3 measurement within the fair value hierarchy.